 Can Food Influence Height?

 There’s no magic recipe for growing taller.
-As we have already learned, two essential elements for optimizing our height potential during the growth years are following a good diet and maintaining correct posture.
+Two essential elements for optimizing our height potential during the growth years are following a good diet and maintaining correct posture.
 There are those who want a quick fix and ask about foods that increase height rapidly, but like most things in life it takes time to achieve our goals!

 What Determines Height?